smaranikapa/Propacity/README.md

 # Link
 https://propacity.netlify.app/

+# How to Install and Run the Project

+1. Firstly we have to install latest stable npm  version
+2. Secondly we have to run global recact command in our system
+3. Thirdly we have to clone this project from Github
+4. Then we have to run commmand npm install
+5. then we have to run project by giving command npm start

 # About the Project
 1. This project is made in React, React Bootstrap.
 2. This project has 3 parts